flavio-bianchetti/trybewallet-project/README.md

 ### Author's considerations:

-- The objective of putting into practice the knowledge learned about (...).
+- The objective of this project is to put into practice the knowledge learned in Redux, such as creating stores, reducers, asynchronous actions, dispatchers and how to connect to React components.
-- The styling was done by _Flávio Bianchetti_.
+- The styling is in the initial phase and is being done using _[Tailwindcss](https://tailwindcss.com/)_.
+- The project has several errors and needs refactoring.
 - There is no schedule of changes planned for this project.

-You can see the result of this project _[here]()_.
+You can see the result of this project _[here](https://trybewallet-project.surge.sh/)_.

 ---